-In recent years, rock climbing has become more and more popular, going from a recreational activity to an elite sport, and will even be featured as an Olympic event at the Tokyo 2020 Olympic Games.
-With rock climbing, there are many rock climbing essentials that are necessary to climb safely and effectively, which include rock climbing shoes, a harness, a helmet and ropes.
+In recent years, rock climbing has become more and more popular, going from a recreational activity to an elite sport.
+Also, it will even be featured as an Olympic event at the Tokyo 2020 Olympic Games.
+The key kids rock climbing gear, necessary to climb safely and effectively, include rock climbing shoes, a harness, a helmet and ropes.

 Not only does rock climbing improve strength and body control, but it is also a complex, mind-challenging sport.
 All of these qualities are fantastic for kids.
 But most importantly, it is a heap of fun!

 Attending an indoor climbing gym is where most kids get their first taste of rock climbing.
 Also, these types of centres generally supply most of the necessary kids rock climbing gear needed to participate.
-If you find that your child develops a real love for the sport and wants to get more involved, then eventually they’ll need to get their set of rock climbing essentials.
+If you find that your child develops a real love for the sport and wants to get more involved, then eventually they’ll need to get their set of kids rock climbing essentials.

 Rock Climbing Shoes

-The first of our seven rock climbing essentials include rock climbing shoes.
+The first of our seven kids rock climbing essentials include rock climbing shoes.
 Proper rock climbing shoes are highly necessary, especially once your child starts to climb outdoors.
 They protect your feet while providing the friction you need to grip footholds.
 Most styles are quite versatile, but your child’s climbing ability and where they climb are both factors in choosing the correct shoe.

 Rock shoes should fit snugly but not painfully tight.
 Too much room around your toes leads to sliding inside the shoe and prevents you from being able to use your feet to the best of their ability.

 Image Credit: momjunction.com

 Another key kids rock climbing essential is the harness.
 The harness allows you to tie into the rope securely and efficiently.
 The type of rock climbing your child will be doing will determine what kind of harness they need.
 In choosing the one that’s right for your child, the key things to keep in mind are comfort and weight.
-You should be looking for a nicely padded waist band as well as comfortable leg loops.
+Furthermore, you should be looking for a nicely padded waist band as well as comfortable leg loops.